-Tiny Greenland Village Could Be Wiped Out By Tsunami If 11-Million Ton Iceberg Calves
+Tiny Greenland Village Could Be Wiped Out By Tsunami If 11 Million-Ton Iceberg Calves

 — BBC Radio 5 live (@bbc5live) July 14, 2018

-David Holland, an oceanographer at New York University who researches in Greenland, told NPR,
+David Holland, an oceanographer at New York University who researches in Greenland, told NPR the following.

 “It’s kind of like, if you lived in the suburbs, and you woke up one morning and looked out, and there was a skyscraper next to your house.
 I’d be the first to get out of there.”